What Buyers Should and Should Not Request to Be Fixed

 The home inspection should not be explicitly used for renegotiating the offer to purchase with the seller either.
 In other words, if you have noticed defects before making your offer that is clearly visible, don’t expect the seller to fix them.
 An excellent buyer’s agent should be able to counsel you on what is worth focusing on and what should be considered trivial.

 One of the questions I often get from my clients is what reasonable requests from the home inspection are?
-There really is not a standard for what is reasonable and what isn’t, however, below you will find a bit of guidance.
+There really is no standard for what is reasonable and what isn’t, however, below you will find a bit of guidance.

 If the real estate agent you have hired just submits your requests to the seller or their agent, without giving you any advice, there may be a problem.
 This is not the kind of agent you want representing you.
 A “yes” man or woman is not a good thing.
 You want someone who will give you an informed opinion.